NicholasAntoniadesEngineer/Technical-Assessment/engineering_technical_assessment/README.md

 # Technical Assessment
 This repo will be used to hold the assignment set out as part of the interview process for an embedded software role.
+The actual assignment can be found in engineering_technical_assessment/documentation/embedded_software_technical_assessment.docx

 # Building the project and running the demo app